himanshu-dandle/dalle-text-to-image-new/README.md

 	streamlit run dalle_app.py
 2. Open the link provided by Streamlit (e.g., http://localhost:8501).
 3. Enter your prompt and select a resolution to generate an image.
+4. The generated image will be displayed on the web app.

 Output
 All generated images are saved in the generated_images/ folder with the naming convention: